MirceaMacarie/Academic_Info_Automation_Test/README.md

 + if **it respects a Positive Flow for a normal user / student**,
 + **to check certain static details (buttons, titles, text, etc.)**.

-**N.B.:exclamation:  From the flow of tests thought and written by me, the only functionality that could not be automated is the reCAPTCHA element.
+:bangbang: **N.B.
+From the flow of tests thought and written by me, the only functionality that could not be automated is the reCAPTCHA element.
 This is the only button accessed manually during the execution of the automated test.**